Nguyen-Dang-Khoa-04072004/PathfindingVisualizer/README.md

 # PathfindingVisualizer - Visualize and Understand A* Algorithms in Action

-Pathfinding Visualizer is an interactive tool that demonstrates how pathfinding algorithms like Dijkstra's, A*, BFS, and DFS work.
-Users can set a start and end point, place obstacles on a grid, and visually observe how different algorithms explore and find the shortest path.
+Pathfinding Visualizer is an interactive tool that demonstrates how A* algorithms work.
+Users can set a start and end point, place obstacles on a grid, and visually observe how the algorithm explore and find the shortest path.

 ## Install